As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Veterinarian Tip: Be very careful when wrapping a dog’s leg or paw!
 If the bandage is too tight or gets wet and tightens, your dog may lose blood supply and possibly their foot.
 Bandages on dogs should be placed by a veterinary professional.

-3. Watch it
+3. Monitor it

 Lumps and bumps change quickly, so be sure to keep a frequent eye on what’s going on with your dog’s paw.
 Any changes in size, shape, or color should be immediately seen by a veterinarian.
-Additionally, if the cyst or abscess doesn’t get better within a couple of days of at-home treatment, see your veterinarian.
+Additionally, if a cyst or abscess doesn’t get better within a couple of days of at-home treatment, see your veterinarian.

 Dog Paw Allergy Issues: 6 Tips to Help Your Dog [With Pictures] - One of my pet parents brought her dog into the clinic because he was furiously licking and chewing on his… [...]